-ANT-5 - Cultures of Ancient Mexico 3 units UC, CSU
+ANT-5 - Cultures of Ancient Mexico

 The development of civilization in ancient Mexico, integrating evidence from archaeology and the pre-hispanic and post-Conquest written records.
 Emphasizes the history, lifeways, and social and religious institutions of Mexico from the earliest cultures to the Aztec civilization, and their persistence in the modern world.
 54 hours lecture.